 Know When You Need Help

-After years of trying to get fix my brain, I toppled from my bike while waiting at a stop light one day and hurt my hand.
-I staggered to the nearby clinic and an assistant attempted to steer me to the x-ray department in a wheelchair.
-That made me more woozy.
+After years of trying to get fix my brain, I toppled from my bike when becoming lightheaded at a stop light one day, and smashed my hand on the road.
+Due to the chronic pain condition I was blessed to be remission from, I could not afford to risk relapsing.
 Driving in slow-moving traffic jams also make my head spin.
-With California freeways becoming increasingly congested, I was concerned about getting hit by car again during rush hour.
+With California freeways becoming increasingly congested, I was concerned about getting hit by car during rush hour.
 Even while walking, I could trip over a flat surface.
-I lacked awareness of where my feet where–a hazard in my sport of triathlon.
+I lacked proprioceptive awareness of where my feet where–a hazard in my sport of triathlon.
 A sprained ankle led me to forfeit one race, but I feared worse consequences if I did not treat this soon.
+I hoped to compete in a Half Ironman race and needed to be in optimal health.
 Taking decongestants to clear my head was not cutting it anymore.
 Help was not just a pill away; I needed to retrain my brain.

 First I needed answers.
 Most doctors are well aware of the major senses in the body like hearing and vision, smell and touch.
-But they are less familiar with the complexities of the vestibular system, and the important role it has in tracking the body’s positioning in space (This awareness is known as proprioception, which is what helps us recover when we start to fall).
-Most of us give vestibular dysfunction little thought until our body sends signals.
+But they are less familiar with the complexities of the vestibular system, and the important role it has in tracking the body’s positioning in space (This awareness, known as proprioception, helps us recover when we start to fall).
+Most of us give our vestibular organs little thought until our body sends out signals.
 We might bend over and see stars from standing up too fast, or get hopelessly dizzy from spinning on a merry-go-round.
 (A boyfriend once purposefully subjected me to this torture; he did not remain my boyfriend for long!)
-I also remember being mocked as a kid, whenever I would stagger around in a stupor during any game that involved rotating in a circle.
+I also remember being mocked as a child, whenever I would stagger around in a stupor during any game that involved rotating in a circle.

 Vestibular Dysfunction/Motion Sensitivity